 If you’re storing your clothes for an extended period of time, you’ll want to make sure that they’re properly protected from moisture, insects, and direct light.
 Plastic bags and cardboard boxes are cheap and relatively easy to source, but they aren’t ideal for storing clothes long-term.
 Plus, both plastic bags and cardboard boxes degrade after continuous use, which means you’ll need to replace them frequently.

 Do it right the first time and store your garments in airtight plastic containers.
-It’s a fairly inexpensive investment that will ensure your clothes are protected and come out looking the same as when you left.
+Airtight containers for clothes are a fairly inexpensive investment that will ensure your garments are protected and come out looking the same as they did when you put them away.

 2. Colored or Clear?

-If you’re storing lots of different seasonal items in one area, color coordinating your containers by season or holiday can make life a lot easier.
-For instance, you can use red or green containers for Christmas-related items, and another color container for regular everyday household items.
+If you’re storing lots of different seasonal items in one area, color coordinating your storage bins by season or holiday can make life a lot easier.
+For instance, you can use red or green containers for Christmas-related attire, and another color container for regular everyday household items.
 Just be diligent in keeping the theme up as you store different seasonal items so you don’t play the guessing game when you need to find something.

-If you’re storing your clothing in a dark area, you may elect to use clear containers with colored lids to still have the color coordination you desire, with the added benefit of knowing what items live in which container.
+If you’re storing your clothing in a dark area, such as a self-storage unit, clear plastic containers provide the added benefit of instantly seeing which items are inside.
 Direct sunlight can cause fading, so if you are storing your items in a naturally lit area (like a garage), you’ll want to make sure that you don’t find any surprises the next time you want to wear your favorite coat.
+Play it safe and opt for opaque plastic boxes for your clothing storage instead of translucent

 3. Say No to Vacuum or “Space” Bags

-Seeing your giant winter coat turn into a thin plastic wrapped packet is always enjoyable, but the if you’re planning on storing your clothes long-term, keep the vacuum bags in the drawer.
+Seeing your giant winter coat turn into a thin plastic wrapped packet is always enjoyable, but if you’re planning on storing your clothes long-term, leave the vacuum bags behind.
+As a storage solution vacuum bags are great a saving space, but they might leave your duds a little worse for year.
 All fabrics, whether they’re natural or synthetic, need to breathe.
 This is especially true with leather, suede, wool and down-filled garments.
 Removing the ability for fabric and threads to breathe can deteriorate and permanently damage a garment.
+Space-saving bags may also permanently wrinkle or crease your clothing.

 4. Don’t Cram Clothes into Containers